 (right).

 BTW, designers have been using bushing compliance to advantage.
 To maximize transient response, it is desirable to use a little toe-in at the rear to hasten the generation of slip angles and thus cornering forces in the rear tyres.
-By allowing a bit of compliance in the front lateral links of an A-arm type suspension, the rear axle will toe-in when the car enters a hard corner; on a straightaway where no cornering loads are present, the bushings remain undistorted and allow the toe to be set to an angle that enhances tyre wear and stability characteristics.
+By allowing a bit of compliance in the front lateral links of an A-arm type suspension, the rear axle will toe-in when the car enters a hard corner; on a straight-away where no cornering loads are present, the bushings remain undistorted and allow the toe to be set to an angle that enhances tyre wear and stability characteristics.

 Caster is the angle to which the steering pivot axis is tilted forward or rearward from vertical, as viewed from the side.
 If the pivot axis is tilted backward (that is, the top pivot is positioned farther rearward than the bottom pivot), then the caster is positive; if it's tilted forward, then the caster is negative.

 Positive caster tends to straighten the wheel when the vehicle is traveling forward, and thus is used to enhance straight-line stability.
-The mechanism that causes this tendency is clearly illustrated by the castering front wheels of a shopping cart (above).
+The mechanism that causes this tendency is clearly illustrated by the castoring front wheels of a shopping cart (above).
 The steering axis of a shopping cart wheel is set forward of where the wheel contacts the ground.
 As the cart is pushed forward, the steering axis pulls the wheel along, and since the wheel drags along the ground, it falls directly in line behind the steering axis.
 The force that causes the wheel to follow the steering axis is proportional to the distance between the steering axis and the wheel-to-ground contact patch-the greater the distance, the greater the force.
 This distance is referred to as "trail."

 Due to many design considerations, it is desirable to have the steering axis of a car's wheel right at the wheel hub.
 If the steering axis were to be set vertical with this layout, the axis would be coincident with the tyre contact patch.
-The trail would be zero, and no castering would be generated.
-The wheel would be essentially free to spin about the patch (actually, the tyre itself generates a bit of a castering effect due to a phenomenon known as "pneumatic trail," but this effect is much smaller than that created by mechanical castering, so we'll ignore it here).
-Fortunately, it is possible to create castering by tilting the steering axis in the positive direction.
+The trail would be zero, and no castoring would be generated.
+The wheel would be essentially free to spin about the patch (actually, the tyre itself generates a bit of a castoring effect due to a phenomenon known as "pneumatic trail," but this effect is much smaller than that created by mechanical castoring, so we'll ignore it here).
+Fortunately, it is possible to create castoring by tilting the steering axis in the positive direction.
 With such an arrangement, the steering axis intersects the ground at a point in front of the tyre contact patch, and thus the same effect as seen in the shopping cart casters is achieved.

 The tilted steering axis has another important effect on suspension geometry.
 Since the wheel rotates about a tilted axis, the wheel gains camber as it is turned.
-This effect is best visualized by imagining the unrealistically extreme case where the steering axis would be horizontal-as the steering wheel is turned, the road wheel would simply change camber rather than direction.
+This effect is best visualized by imagining the unrealistically extreme case where the steering axis would be horizontal as the steering wheel is turned, the road wheel would simply change camber rather than direction.
 This effect causes the outside wheel in a turn to gain negative camber, while the inside wheel gains positive camber.
 These camber changes are generally favorable for cornering, although it is possible to overdo it.

 Like